LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 !pip install calplot
 ```

-After the installation is complete, we can use the following syntax to import the relevant packages to complete the preparations in this article.
+Once the installation of kats and calplot is finished, we can begin by importing all the necessary packages to set up our working environment for this article.
+Here's how we do it:

 ```python
 import warnings